seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 > 7 Judge not, that you be not judged.
 2 For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
 3 And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
 4 Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye? **5 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.**

 Again, Christ calls us to be attentive to the state of our own souls and be watchful.
 In light of the previous passage the "good" eye is one that is principally judging oneself rather than others.
-In most cases it is a distraction to be attentive to the state of others souls.
+In most cases it is a distraction to be attentive to the state of others souls when our own estates are disordered.

 ### Matthew 10:28